PicnicSupermarket/error-prone-support/refaster-test-support/README.md

 templates in the collection to a provided input file, and expects the result to exactly match the contents of a provided output file.

-To adopt this setup, the following requirements have to be met:
+To adopt this setup, the following requirements must be met:

-- Create a class with a (parameterized) test method that invokes `RefasterTemplateCollection#validate` and passes the collection(s) to validate.
+- A class with a (parameterized) test method that invokes `RefasterTemplateCollection#validate` is created which provides the collection(s) to validate.
 The Refaster template collection must match the naming convention `<TemplateCollectionName>Templates.java`.
 - An input file matching the naming convention `<TemplateCollectionName>TemplatesTestInput.java` is added for every template collection.